For the first page of this review of the Villas at Disney’s Grand Floridian, click here.

 Also, the ground floor Grand Villa is right next to one of the more convenient first-floor doors to the rest of the building from the Beach Pool area, leading this, I suspect, to be a bit noisy.

-But overall these Grand Villas are the best designed among all the Disney World DVC options.
+But overall, these Grand Floridian Grand Villas are among the best designed among all the Disney World DVC options, with only the Copper Creek and Riviera Grand Villas in the same class.

 This review continues here!